Uniforms of the United States Space Force: History

-Since becoming an independent service on 20 December 2019, guardians have borrowed the Air Force's uniforms as prior to the establishment of the Space Force.
+Following its institution as an independent service on 20 December 2019, the United States Space Force initially utilised Air Force uniforms adorned with specific Space Force insignia.
 However, two of its first unique uniforms are currently going through a testing period, with the service uniform planned to be released in 2025.

 Service dress uniform

 The Space Force's interim service dress uniform was inherited from the U.S. Air Force, which was adopted by Air Force chief of staff General Ronald Fogleman in 1994, replacing earlier blue service dress uniforms, and will continue to be used until the conclusion of the uniform tests.
 The Space Force service dress uniform is distinguished from Air Force service dress by a distinctive U.S. Space Force lapel insignia.

 The uniform coat is single-breasted with three buttons and has one welt pocket on the upper left side and two lower pocket flaps.
 The buttons are silver colored, featuring traditional "Hap Arnold wings".
 Officer coats feature epaulets for the placement of rank.
 General officers wear a 1+1/2 in blue sleeve braid, while all other officers wear a 1/2 in blue sleeve braid.
 Like the Air Force, mirror-silver "U.S." insignia are worn on the collars, however Space Force guardians also wear a pair of U.S. Space Force lapel insignia.
 A silver name tag with blue detailing is worn on the right side of the uniform, while ribbons and occupational badges are worn on the left side of the uniform.

-On 21 September 2021, John W. Raymond unveiled the prototypes of the Space Force's service uniform.
+On 21 September 2021, General John W. Raymond, the first Chief of Space Operations, unveiled the prototypes of the Space Force's service uniform.
 It features a midnight blue jacket with six buttons on the right-hand side, platinum sleeve braids for commissioned officers, a midnight blue necktie that matches the jacket, platinum shirt, mirror-silver "U.S." insignia on the collars, dark grey pants, and black shoes.
 The new uniform is designed with women in mind to avoid the issues normally related to adapting them for women.
 The new uniforms will be issued for testing in the following months, before being distributed widely.

-On 3 May 2022, John W. Raymond publicly wore the latest prototype of the service's dress uniform as he testified before a Senate Armed Services Committee hearing to review the Air Force's Defense Authorization Request for fiscal year 2023.
+On 3 May 2022, General Raymond publicly wore the latest prototype of the service's dress uniform as he testified before a Senate Armed Services Committee hearing to review the Air Force's Defense Authorization Request for fiscal year 2023.
 Noteworthy changes from the prototype unveiled in September 2021 included: the addition of stripes down the tailored pants, the change of the pocket style, the addition of pockets on the lower half of the jacket, and the decrease of the number of buttons on the interior enclosure of the jacket.